Breached password detection is a critical component of secure applications. Read the white paper

 Registration

-The registrations configuration allows you to provided Application specific registration configuration.
-Primarily registration verification and self service registration options.
+The registration configuration allows you to provide Application specific registration configuration.

 Application Registration